openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 getDisplayName(locale: string): string

-Obtains the **Calendar** object name displayed for the specified locale.
+Obtains the displayed name of the **Calendar** object for the specified locale.

 **System capability**: SystemCapability.Global.I18n